MY CASE AGAINST INVESTMENT NEWSLETTERS

 If you click on his last link in the newsletter, you typically go through another lengthy promotion with proof of satisfied customers (like mentioned above) and with 3-4 free reports added to your yearly subscription.

 In the end, Bob is asking for your credit card number.

 It was a description of more or less of the entire process.

 Now, the nasty part of it that drives me nuts.

-The important part of any marketing technique is to write the powerful title that attracts your attention and pushes you to move your mouse over the link.
+The important part of any marketing technique is to write a powerful title that attracts your attention and pushes you to move your mouse over the link.
 Without a good title, the reader may skip the article.

 There is one of the most hated by me word in the majority of titles: a "secret".
 At least 30% of titles contain this word.

-Are you so stupid that you think there is really a “secret” that reveal the best trading technique?
-I don’t think so.
+Are you so stupid that you think there is a "secret" that reveals the best trading technique?
+I don't think so.
 The majority of readers who want to improve their trading are smart folks.
 They are not so naive!
 The guy who sells the hot dogs on the street won’t be interested in investment newsletters.

 Every single technique can be found in numerous books, online, and it is NO SECRET.
-The question is why to overuse this word if you assume you are talking to smart people?
+The question is why overuse this word if you assume you are talking to smart people?
 Why in the world you would name the knowledge “a secret”?